Classic Cauliflower Cheese

 BK Tips

-• Add Panko bread crumbs tossed with a touch of olive oil over the remaining cheese in the final step before baking to give the dish a nice little crunch.
+- Add Panko bread crumbs, tossed with a bit of olive oil, over the remaining cheese in the final step before baking.
+This gives the dish a nice little crunch.

-• You can prepare this dish a day in advance: On step 5, after topping dish with remaining cheese, cover and refrigerate.
-When you're ready to bake, bring the pan to room temperature and bake as instructed.
+- You can prepare this dish a day in advance: On step 5, after topping dish with remaining cheese, cover and refrigerate.
+When you're ready to bake, bring the pan to room temperature, add breadcrumbs (if using), and bake as instructed.